 So I decided to make my own.

 I started with dot-grid pages for flexible layouts and for doodling.
 I scattered some of my favorite math and education quotations through each book.
-And then I added several of my most flexible geometric coloring pages (based on Islamic tessellation designs).
+And then I added several of my most flexible geometric coloring pages (loosely based on Islamic tessellation designs).